History of the Aether Theory

 needs of all electromagnetic waves.

-(5) It provided the perfect explanation for the phenomenon called stellar
+(5) Aether provided the perfect explanation for the phenomenon called stellar

 aberration which had been discovered by the English astronomer James Bradley